QuantEcon/lecture-jax/_sources/markov_asset.md

 ```

 where $u$ is a utility function and $C_t$ is time $t$ consumption of a representative consumer.

-(An explanation of the ideas behind this expression is given in [a later lecture](https://python-advanced.quantecon.org/lucas_model.html) and we omit further details and motivation.)

 For utility, we'll assume the **constant relative risk aversion** (CRRA) specification